 Cure the salmon filet

 - Rinse salmon filet with cold water and dry with a paper towel, using a pair of tweezers remove pin bones.
 In a bowl combine salt, sugar, lemon zest, cracked coriander, shredded beets, horseradish, and cracked black peppercorn with chopped dill.
-Wear gloves to avoid turning your hands purple.2 lb salmon filet, 2 cups salt, 1 cup sugar, 1 bunch dill;, 1 tbsp coriander seeds, 1 whole lemon, 1 tbsp black pepper
+Wear gloves to avoid turning your hands purple.2 lb salmon filet, 2 cups salt, 1 cup sugar, 1 bunch dill;, 1 tbsp coriander seeds, 1 whole lemon, 1 tbsp black pepper, ground

 - Choose a pan that is large enough to hold the salmon filet.
 Place a sheet of aluminum foil in a pan that extends beyond the length of the salmon.
 Spread a little of the beet mixture on the foil and place salmon filet skin down on top.
 Cover evenly with remaining beet, salt, sugar mixture and cover with another piece of foil.
 Close tight.
 The idea is to make a tight package in which the cure mixture is in contact with all surfaces of the salmon.

 - Cover with plastic wrap and place another pan on top, weigh with cans.
 Cure in a refrigerator for 3 days.

 - Remove the salmon filet from the cure, scrape off the mixture and discard.
 Rinse salmon filet under cold running water, to remove any remaining mixture, dry with a paper towel.
 To remove the skin, place the salmon skin-side down on a cutting board.
 Holding a sharp, thin knife at about a 30-degree angle, cut between the flesh and the skin to separate it from the flesh.

 Soft boil the eggs